 That’s it.
 Go out and do it.
 I believe in you.
 I will leave you with a couple more hacks:

-• Much of what you read, and even personal trainers will ask what your goals are – I struggled with this the first year because I didn’t even know what goals were possible.
-I just wanted to be “healthier” – but, that is a bad goal because it is way too general.
+- Much of what you read, and even personal trainers will ask what your goals are – I struggled with this the first year because I didn’t even know what goals were possible.
+I just wanted to be “healthier” but that’s a bad goal because it is way too general.
 Come up with a simple goal – something like “lose 20 pounds” or “lose 4 inches on your waist” – these will seem crazy, but you can do it.

 That November day, I was scared to step on the scale because I knew “scale don’t lie!”
-Well, scale told me it was 202 lbs.
+Well, the scale told me it was 202 lbs.
 I was heartbroken.
 I had never broken 200 lbs before.
 It was some magical level which thou shalt not cross.
 I am only 5’9″ on a good day, so this was too much.
 It hurt when I sat at my desk too long because my stomach pushed on my organs.
-My back hurt if I stood too long.
+At the time, my back hurt if I stood too long.
 I would get chafed when I walked too long in the city.
-Minor things in the big scheme of things, but I couldn’t deny it any longer.
+Minor things in the big scheme of it all, but I couldn’t deny it any longer.

 If you are anything like me, you are having the same struggle – work, life, kids, eating out, packaged food, alcohol, whatever.
 It all makes it difficult.
 I love pizza, chicken wings, and beer – LOVE it.
 But, you can change, you can follow this program.
 You can learn all of the things I learned.
 It might sound cheesy, but I know anybody can do this and I hope this article helps.